Lynx-z4/Lynx-z4/README.md

 <br/>

 <p>
   Hello! <em><b> I'm Lynx </b></em>, a student and tech enthusiast.
 I'm passionate about Linux, programming, and building projects just for fun.
-I also enjoy digital design, gaming, and exploring new ideas.
+I also enjoy digital design, gaming, and exploring new ideas 🐾.
 </p>